 Set goals for each block of time you are studying to evenly space out your work and avoid burnout.
 For instance, you may read a few chapters per night or write a certain number of words when you study.
 Setting goals helps you feel a sense of accomplishment and keeps you caught up with your studies.

-Take Important Breaks
+Take Breaks While Studying

 Breaks are important for your mental health.
 You may want to fit in a relaxing half-hour long break every day to help your mind feel refreshed between work and studying.
 Breaks can also help you shift gears, especially if your day job has you do different tasks than patient access specialists do.